Part 1 – An Introduction to Natural Fabrics: #AuNaturel #NoFilter

 Pillow covers, table cloths, lamp shades, curtains, and bedding.

-Wallcoverings as linen is naturally stiff meaning seams/edges won’t curl up.
+Wallcoverings as linen is naturally stiff meaning seams and edges won’t curl up.

 Upholstery as linen lacks resilience, and flexibility and is susceptible to abrasion.